priyanshuranjan02/AI-HealthBot-Companion/README.md

 > **An AI-Powered Multilingual Healthcare Assistant for Symptom Assessment and Risk Triage**

-AI HealthBot is a full-stack healthcare web application that leverages **Machine Learning**, **Google Gemini 2.5 Flash**, and modern web technologies to provide preliminary symptom assessment, conversational health guidance, and severity-based risk triage for rural communities and NGOs.
+AI HealthBot is a full-stack healthcare web application that leverages **Machine Learning**, **Google Gemini 2.5 PRO**, and modern web technologies to provide preliminary symptom assessment, conversational health guidance, and severity-based risk triage for rural communities and NGOs.

 > ⚠️ **Disclaimer:** AI HealthBot is a healthcare awareness and decision-support tool.
 It is **not a substitute for professional medical diagnosis or treatment**.